NEW: FUKAMUSHI SENCHA YAMAKAI AND TSUYUHIKARI -20% & ALL SENCHA -10% | YOUR CODE:

 Gentle Drying

-Finally, the leaves are gently dried in an oven at 80 degrees Celsius for 3 hours.
-At least now you can see the white tips in the middle of the deciduous brown leaves.
-The white tips are the aromatic leaf buds of the tea plant, the number of which in the tea is another important quality indicator.
+Finally, the leaves are gently dried in an oven at 80 °C for three hours.
+At this stage, the white tips can clearly be seen among the leaf-coloured brown leaves.
+These white tips are the aromatic buds of the tea plant, and their abundance in the finished tea is another important indicator of quality.

 Preparation